ScottWe/solidity-1/tutorials/3_transactions.md

 ---
 layout: post
 title: "3.
-Debugging Smart Contracts for Functional Correctness"
+Debugging Smart Contracts with SmartACE"
 subtitle: "Fixing Smart Contracts with SmartACE"
 date: 2020-05-19 21:00:00
 categories: [smartace, verification, model checking]
 ---

-# 3. Debugging Smart Contracts for Functional Correctness
+# 3. Debugging Smart Contracts with SmartACE

 Solidity makes it easy to instrument pre- and post-conditions with `require` and `assert` statements.
 As shown in the [previous tutorial](2_getting_started.md),